wp-plugins/show-stock-quotes/readme.txt

 Displays up-to-date stock data from Yahoo!
 Finance.
 Up to 20 stocks can be shown.

-This plugin also handles multiple portfolio support.
-Do this by simply adding multiple instanes of the widget into the sidebar you want.
+This plugin also supports multiple portfolios.
+This can be done by simply adding multiple instances of the widget into the sidebar you want.

 Please check out my site http://kylebenkapps.com